sharizard/portfolio-workshop/README.md

 ```

 3. Save your changes.
 4. Go to the browser and refresh site.
 Navigation bar should be visible.
+Feel free to click correctly, but it wont work yet as we cant scroll between pages.

 ### Step 6: Create a component for social icons

+What is a portfolio page without icons for the different social medias?

 1. Go to src/components.
 Add a new folder named "socialIcons".
 2. Inside the folder, create a new file with following name: "SocialIcons.jsx".